hikeventures/hikeventures.github.io/_posts/2016-05-23-best-winter-gloves.markdown

 category: articles
 tags: [articles, gloves, best]
 ---
-For my next snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves which were "nothing special" compared to the ones presented in this buying guide.
+For my next snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves which were "nothing special" compared to the ones presented in this buying guide where I selected the best gloves for skiing, snowboarding or snowshoeing.

 It always takes time to find the right product and everyone has a different taste on features or design so I decided to come up with a list of winter gloves / mittens from different brands which received good recommendations.